Research-backed trust guide

 |---|---|---|

-| Recognizable brand | Stronger trust and easier verification | Anonymous funnel pages |
+| Recognizable brand identity | Helps users verify who they are dealing with | Anonymous funnel-style pages |

-| Clear reward rules | Users know what they are signing up for | Vague payout language |
+| Clear reward rules | Users understand the reward path early | Vague points and payout wording |

-| Support / FAQ pages | Shows the platform expects real users | Little to no help documentation |
+| Support and FAQ pages | Signals real operational intent | Little or no user-help structure |

-| Realistic claims | Trust grows when expectations are honest | Easy-money exaggeration |
+| Realistic tone | Trust grows when expectations are honest | Easy-money exaggeration |

-Which names usually belong on legit shortlists
+Which names usually belong on legit shortlists?

 Best for

-- Beginners learning how to judge survey sites
+- Beginners learning how to judge platforms

 - Readers comparing trust-first shortlists